daryllxd/lifelong-learning/programming/style/clean-code.md

 The ideal number of arguments for a function is zero (niladic).
 Next comes one (monadic), followed closely by two (dyadic).
 Three arguments (triadic) should be avoided where possible.
 More than three (polyadic) requires very special justification—and then shouldn’t be used anyway.

 Arguments are hard.
-They take a lot of conceptual power.When you are reading the story told by the module, includeSetupPage() is easier to understand than includeSetupPageInto(newPageContent).
+They take a lot of conceptual power.
+When you are reading the story told by the module, includeSetupPage() is easier to understand than includeSetupPageInto(newPageContent).
 The argument is at a different level of abstraction than the function name and forces you to know a detail (in other words, StringBuffer) that isn’t particularly important at that point.

 Arguments are even harder from a testing point of view.
 Imagine the difficulty of writing all the test cases to ensure that all the various combinations of arguments work properly.
 If there are no arguments, this is trivial.
 If there’s one argument, it’s not too hard.
 With two arguments the problem gets a bit more challenging.
 With more than two argu- ments, testing every combination of appropriate values can be daunting.